Skip navigation

 Why do I need a bilirubin blood test?

-Your provider may order a bilirubin blood test:
+Your health care provider may order a bilirubin blood test:

-• If you have symptoms such as jaundice, dark urine, or stomach pain.
-These could be symptoms of hepatitis, cirrhosis, or other liver diseases.
-They may also be signs of gallbladder disease.
+- If you have symptoms such as jaundice, dark urine, clay-colored stool (poop), or stomach pain.
+These could indicate hepatitis, cirrhosis, or other liver diseases.

-• To find out if there is a blockage in the bile ducts, the tubes that carry bile from your liver.
+- To find out if there is a blockage in your bile ducts.

-• To diagnose disorders related to problems with breaking down red blood cells.
-High bilirubin levels in the bloodstream may be a sign of a condition called hemolytic anemia.
-In this condition, the body destroys red blood cells faster than it makes them.
+- To diagnose disorders related to your body breaking down red blood cells too quickly.
+For example, high bilirubin levels in the bloodstream may be a sign of hemolytic anemia.
+This condition happens when your body destroys red blood cells faster than it makes them.

 What happens during a bilirubin blood test?